FirstDraftGIS/firstdraft/README.md

 * libjson0...: for Json-C dependency for postgis
 * libpq-dev: needed to install psycopg2 database adapater
 * pkg-config: postgis dependency
-* python-pip: is used to install python packages
 * vim: used to edit files in terminal

 ####Create Admin User